Internet, intranet, extranet — potato, po-tah-to, right?

 - Collaborating on projects with teammates and vendors across multiple locations

-In all of these cases, having reliable access to the internet can help your team stay connected and productive.
+In all these cases, having reliable access to the internet can help your team stay connected and productive.

-Which is right for my organization?
+Intranets and extranets: which is right for my organization?

 Have you considered a mobile app?